 This post contains affiliate links.
 If you make a purchase through these links, I can earn a commission at no extra cost to you.
 Thank you!

-Nestled in the heart of Switzerland, the picturesque medieval city of Lucerne was the destination I chose for my first solo trip after my divorce.
-I spent five incredible days in Lucerne, soaking in its stunning mountain views, charming old town, and pristine lake.
+I chose Lucerne for my first solo trip after my divorce and spent five incredible days soaking in its stunning mountain views, charming old town, and pristine lake.
 But even if you only have one day in Lucerne, you can still experience its magic.

 What Can You See in One Day in Lucerne?